 As common as snoring is, it can be incredibly annoying and even detrimental to your health.
 Not to mention, a snoring spouse can eliminate the chance of a good night’s sleep.
 Sleeping on the side is considered the best sleeping position to help snorers open up their airways.

 Sleeping on the side prevents the tongue from collapsing in the back wall of the throat.
-Snoring occurs when you are unable to move air quickly through your nose and mouth.
+Snoring occurs when you are unable to move quickly through your nose and mouth.
 The way you position your body in bed can significantly impact your flow of breath.

-To sleep even better, sleep on your side and elevate your head at least 4 inches to make it even easier for your jaw and tongue to move forward.
+To sleep even better, sleep on your side, and elevate your head at least 4 inches to make it even easier for your jaw and tongue to move forward.

 A large vein called the inferior vena cava (IVC) is responsible for carrying blood to the heart and the baby.
 The IVC is located on the right side of the body, so sleeping on the left side will help blood flow most effectively.

 Among the stack of benefits that come with side sleeping, there can be a few downsides.
 Some side sleepers are vulnerable to joint pain and jaw discomfort.
+Finding the right mattress to relieve pressure and provide support is going to be important when avoiding the downsides of sleeping on your side.

 Body pain can make it close to impossible to fall asleep and stay asleep.
 When you lay on your side, you can place a great deal of weight on your neck, shoulders, and hips.
 Despite this, there are a few ways to release tension, especially if you have a history of pain in these areas.